Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Methodology

 being ${MSE}_{{train}}$ the set of \acp{mse} that the autoencoder compute on the training data, ${mean}$ the statistical average and ${std}$ the standard deviation.
 As demonstrated by the authors in~\cite{erfani2016_patrec} and confirmed by the authors in \cite{khan2017_esa}, such a choice is reasonable in scenarios where no anomalous samples are used in the training phase, as in our scenario.
-Moreover, as acknowledged by the authors in~\cite{khan2017_esa}, this choice allows us to reduce false negatives when compared to the common choice, i.e., setting $\tau$ to the maximum mse observed on the training samples.
-In turn, such a choice allows us to boost the chances of detecting jamming earlier.
-Figure~\ref{fig:mse_example} reports an example of the threshold selection process on real data acquired with jammer jamming with $RJP=0.6$ at a distance of $10$~meters from the receiver (see Section~\ref{sec:measurements} for details).
-We notice that the distribution of the \ac{mse} values for unjammed images is characterized by smaller values compared to the one of jammed images, with only minimal overlapping on the tails of the distributions.
-Setting the threshold according to Eq.~\ref{eq:threshold_eq} allows one to reduce false negatives, without affecting performance.
+Furthermore, as acknowledged by the authors in~\cite{khan2017_esa}, this choice reduces false negatives compared to the standard option, i.e., setting $\tau$ to the maximum \ac{mse} observed in the training samples.
+In turn, such a choice increases the chances of detecting jamming in a low-BER regime.
+Figure~\ref{fig:mse_example} reports an example of the threshold selection process on actual data acquired with jammer jamming with $RJP=0.6$ at a distance of $10$~meters from the receiver (see Section~\ref{sec:measurements} for details).
+We notice that the distribution of the \ac{mse} values for unjammed images is characterized by smaller values compared to the one of jammed images, with only minimal overlap at the tails of the distributions.
+Setting the threshold according to Eq.~\ref{eq:threshold_eq} allows one to reduce false negatives without affecting performance.

 Finally, note that deploying an autoencoder for image-based jamming detection involves setting optimal values of the hyperparameters of such a tool.
 We discuss the selection of auto-encoder hyperparameters in Section~\ref{sec:results}.